fusion809/fusion809.github.io-old/_posts/2015-11-26-bash-scripting-and-the-command-line-an-introduction-for-sabayon-users.md

 ## Konsole
 {% include image.html image="Konsole-15.08.2.png" width="1000px" description="Konsole 15.08.2" float="none" %}
 {% include links.html package="kde-apps/konsole" program="Konsole" link="https://konsole.kde.org/" wp="Konsole" %} is a GTE based on the Qt widget toolkit that is part of the KDE Core Applications (or KDE Frameworks 5).
-I would probably say that Konsole is the single most feature-packed GTE, with custom keyboard shortcuts, colour schemes, fonts and behaviours possible.
+I would probably say that Konsole and Terminator are the most feature-packed GTEs, with custom keyboard shortcuts, colour schemes, fonts and behaviours possible.
+Konsole does have an advantage, in my opinion, over Terminator, though.
+See Konsole highlights tabs (in purple, see the screenshot below) that have pushed out extra output since they were last viewed, which can be handy at times.

+{% include image.html image="Konsole-purple-tab-colour.png" width="1000px" float="none" description="Konsole showing the purple tab highlighting.
+Note, how the first tab with its title starting with <code>...09@brenton-pc</code> is coloured purple, this indicates that it has unread output" %}

 ### Rating(s)
 {% include TE-ratings.html availability="10.
 Comes preinstalled on the KDE edition of Sabayon and available from the Entropy Store." customizability="9." sru="8." overall="9" gist="b03ca0f3e5e6b961ed19" %}